kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 Compared to other release team roles, release notes is one of the least time intensive roles.

 #### Early and mid release cycle (weeks 1-8) ~1-5 hours/week

-In the first 8 weeks of the cycle, the Release Notes team should/must, attend weekly release meetings and run the [release-notes tool](https://github.com/kubernetes/release/tree/master/cmd/release-notes) as well as update the [release-notes website](https://github.com/kubernetes-sigs/release-notes) weekly to create an early draft of the release notes.
+In the first 8 weeks of the cycle, the Release Notes team should/must, attend weekly release meetings and run the [release-notes tool](https://github.com/kubernetes/release/tree/master/cmd/release-notes) as well as update the [release-notes website](https://github.com/kubernetes-sigs/release-notes) for every `alpha`, `beta` and `rc` to create an early draft of the release notes.
+This ensures that the overall quality of the release notes can be verified from the beginning of the release cycle.

 #### Late release cycle (weeks 9-12+) ~4-10 hours/week
 This period has an increase in release team  meetings each week and there is also significantly more work to do to ensure the release notes are in good working order for the release.

-Once code freeze begins, the release notes draft is transferred to a google doc which is made public to the Kubernetes community.
+Once code freeze begins, the release notes draft is transferred to a Google Doc which is made public to the Kubernetes community.
 The doc will be edited by SIG leads and SIG members but will also be edited for grammar and uniform style by the release notes team.

 The Release Notes team should use the [template](relnotes-template.md) to organize the raw generated release notes in the Google doc as best as possible and help to guide SIG leads and members in their further editing of the release notes.
 The final edited release notes should follow this template.

-The changelog must also be generated and the release notes tool must continue to be run on the release branch in order to pull in any outstanding PRs that are merged between the beginning of code freeze and the release.
-The same applies to the website, which should always represent the same state as the markdown document.
+The release notes tool must continue to be run on the release branch (for `beta` and `rc` releases) in order to pull in any outstanding PRs that are merged between the beginning of code freeze and the release.

 ## Tasks